Spanish organizations and activities

 Spanish Learning Center

 The SLC is a program in which advanced Spanish students help beginning and intermediate students.
-Opportunities abound for students to work as tutors, or recieve specialized training from Augustana’s Reading/Writing Center to become writing specialists.
+Opportunities abound for students to work as tutors, or receive specialized training from Augustana’s Reading/Writing Center to become writing specialists.
 With open hours during the week as well as scheduled tutoring sessions the SLC gives Spanish majors and minors the chance to use their skills to help other students.

 For students in 100 and 200 level classes the SLC provides free tutoring, composition review and assistance, and language practice.